"I believe that unarmed truth and unconditional love will have the final word in reality.

 April 4, 1968 was a day when darkness overcame one man’s heart so much so that he acted on the desire to take Dr. King’s life.
 King foreshadowed his death the night before while offering his final sermon in Memphis: “I may not get there with you, but I want you to know tonight, that we, as a people, will get to the Promised Land.”
 The shock of his assassination was not enough to stifle his message nor stir hate among his followers.
 His words were powerful, moving, and germinated the kernels of truth of even those strewn on rocks and among thorns.
 To this day and for generations more, Dr. Martin Luther King, Jr.’s God-inspired message lives on despite his untimely death, proving that indeed “unarmed truth and unconditional love will have the final word in reality.”

-Andrew Calivas is the Coordinator of Ecumenical Projects for the Department of Inter-Orthodox, Ecumenical & Interfaith Relations
+Andrew Calivas is the Accounting Manager for the Department of Finance and has an interest in Ecumenical and Interfaith relations.